A Play Money Whitepaper

 It also happens to look a lot like an early-stage index fund, one of the best performing structures in venture.
 Just ask the team behind AngelList Access Fund.

-This is what industrializing the artisan tier looks like (h/t Charles Hudson)12: Turning thousands of small checks into a professionally managed asset class with the clout to match WITHOUT sacrificing the diversity of conviction, specialist judgment, and founder alignment that make long-tail capital the best capital on the cap table.
+This is what industrializing the artisan tier looks like (h/t Charles Hudson)12: Turning thousands of small checks into a professionally managed asset class with the clout to match WITHOUT sacrificing the diversity of conviction, specialist judgment, and founder alignment that make long-tail capital the best money on the cap table.

 Every investor, every GP, and every community that plugs in makes the OS smarter and the network more valuable.
 That’s the flywheel: